michelcrypt4d4mus/clown_sort/README.md

 ### Custom Sorting Rules
 The default is to sort cryptocurrency related content but you can define your own CSV of rules with two columns `folder` and `regex`.
 The value in `folder` specifies the subdirectory to sort into and `regex` is the pattern to match against.
 See [the default crypto related configuration](clown_sort/sorting_rules/crypto.csv) for an example.
 An explanation of regular expressions is beyond the scope of this README but many resources are available to help. if you're not good at regexes just remember that any alphanumeric string is a regex that will match that string. [pythex](http://pythex.org/) is a great website for testing your regexes.

+### Configuring With `.clown_sort` File
+If there are command line options you find yourself specifying repeatedly you can place them in a `.clown_sort` file.
+When you invoke `sort_screenshots` the following locations will be checked for `.clown_sort`:

+1. The current directory
+2. Your home directory

 [^1]: Perhaps notable that the "reporter" in question for years maintained a private list of the blockchain addresses of Sam Bankman-Fried's various scams as part of his commitment to "unrivaled transparency".